savonet/book/quickstart.md

 ### Parameters

-In order to investigate further the possible variations on our example, let us explore the parameters of the `sine` operator.
+Let us investigate further the possible variations on our example and explore the parameters of the `sine` operator.
 In order to obtain detailed help about this operator, we can type, in a console,